RomanLeonard/image-combiner/README.md

 <br>
 <p style="padding: 1em">
     Insert watermark/logo to images. <br>
-    This is a free open soure project.
+    This is a free open source project.
     <br><br>
     You can select your logo/watermark and merge it with images.
-I was working as a real estate agent and needed an app to do exactly this but all I can find was only trial apps, so why not to develop my own.
+I was working as a real estate agent and needed an app to do exactly this but all I can find was trial apps, so why not to develop my own.

     Feel free to use it, upgrade it.